-If you do not use the selected Network Physician, Benefits will not be paid.
+If you do not use the selected Network Physician, Covered Health Care Services will be paid as Out-of-Network Benefits.

 Travel and Lodging (For Travel and Lodging related to complex medical conditions see Clinical Programs and Resources).

 Effective February 1, 2024